turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/hashes.markdown

 tags: ruby, hashes, data structures
 ---

+## Learning Goals

+* Understand that there are multiple types of collections
+* Develop a mental model to understand hashes
+* Gain some familiarity with common hash methods

 ## Structure

 * 5 - Warmup
-* 25 - Introducing Arrays
+* 25 - Together - Building a Hash
 * 5 - Break
-* 25 - Introducing Hashes
+* 25 - Group Exercise
 * 5 - Break
-* 25 - Practicing with Arrays & Hashes
+* 25 - Independent Practice

 ## Hashes